pramsey/crunchyblog/intarraytags/index.md

 CROSS JOIN tags
 WHERE cat_tags @> tags.tag_ids;
 ```

+First we have to go into the `tags` table to make an array of `tag_id` entries that correspond to our tags.
+Then we can use the `@>` Postgresql [array operator](https://www.postgresql.org/docs/current/functions-array.html) to test to see which cats have `cat_tags` arrays that contain the query array.

 The query hits the GIN index on `cat_tags` and returns the count of **26,905** cats in around **120ms**.
 About **seven times** faster than the same query on the relational model!